 St Paul’s Cathedral, Flinders Street, Melbourne (opposite Federation Square and Flinders Street Train Station).
 We can also meet you along the route (St Kilda Road > Nepean Highway > Mornington Peninsula Freeway)

-We'll pick you up between 6:30am and 7am and drop you off at around 4:30pm.
+We'll pick you up from the meeting point at 7am and drop you off at around 4:30pm.

 This adventure runs from Thursday to Monday, subject to availability.